sharmaeklavya2/ekuOJ/README.md

 To set up this online judge, you will need

-1. Python 3.4 (I might run on lower python 3 versions as well; I haven't tried that)
+1. Python 3.4 (It might run on lower python 3 versions as well; I haven't tried that)
 2. Django 1.8
 3. [sharmaeklavya2/OJL3](https://github.com/sharmaeklavya2/OJL3)
 4. [ochko/safeexec](https://github.com/ochko/safeexec)